devhalimah/hngi7-task2-HearthHotels/README.md

 • Make a commit in your git bash
 And type in the command git push
 • Create a pull request on GitHub

+PLEASE ENSURE YOU'RE PUSHING TO THE WORKING BRANCH AND NOT MASTER BRANCH!!! up